 Wyndham Rewards’ radical 2015 program changes

-For context, I think it’s important to briefly talk about the changes that Wyndham Rewards made in 2015.
+For context, I think it’s important to briefly talk about the overhaul that Wyndham Rewards made in 2015.

-At that point they overhauled their loyalty program in a way that almost no other program has before.
+At that point, they completely revamped their loyalty program in a way that almost no other program has before.
 They decided they’d charge the same number of points for reward nights at all properties, regardless of whether you’re staying at Wyndham’s cheapest or most premium properties.

 All properties cost 15,000 points per night.
 While Wyndham doesn’t have that many “aspirational” properties, this was certainly exciting for those of us who like to redeem at premium properties, though perhaps it alienated a lot of people as well.

-Wyndham Rewards has announced some major program changes that kick in as of April 3, 2019.
+Wyndham Rewards implemented major program changes that kicked in as of April 3, 2019.

 Here’s what you need to know:

-First of all, Wyndham is introducing tiered award pricing.
-Currently awards at all hotels cost 15,000 points per night, while going forward they’ll have three tiers of hotels, which will cost 7,500 points, 15,000 points, or 30,000 points per night.
+First of all, Wyndham introduced tiered award pricing.
+From the 2015 overhaul through these changes awards at all hotels priced at 15,000 points per night As of April 3, 2019, they’ll have three tiers of hotels, which will cost 7,500 points, 15,000 points, or 30,000 points per night.

-Whether these changes are positive or negative depends entirely on how you’d usually redeem.
-It’s a massive devaluation if you’re redeeming at Wyndham’s top properties, since the cost of stays is going up 100%, while it’s a big improvement for those who just want to redeem at Wyndham’s cheapest properties, where we’re seeing the cost of stays go down by 50%.
+Whether these changes are positive or negative depends entirely on how you’d typically redeem.
+It’s a massive devaluation if you’re redeeming at Wyndham’s top properties since the cost of stays is going up 100%, while it’s a big improvement for those who just want to redeem at Wyndham’s cheapest properties, where we’re seeing the cost of stays go down by 50%.

-While we don’t yet know exactly which hotels will fall in which categories, View from the Wing says that about one third of properties will drop to 7,500 points per night, most properties will remain 15,000 points per night, and around 200 properties will increase to 30,000 points per night.
+View from the Wing indicated that about one-third of properties dropped to 7,500 points per night, most properties will remain 15,000 points per night, and around 200 properties increased to 30,000 points per night.